Ronald Ahlert, Executive Director

 Kelsey graduated from UNC Greensboro with a degree in Psychology and a minor in Communications.
 During college, she was active in her sorority as VP of Marketing & Development, whose charitable arm supported women and children that were victims of domestic abuse.
 This experience increased her awareness and sensitivity, and as an alumnus she continues in a mentorship role.

 Kelsey is furthering her education, having gained certifications in Email and Content Marketing.
-A native of Charlotte, she enjoys painting and photography.
+A native of Charlotte, she enjoys reading and photography.
 Her favorite part of working at CCSC is interacting with students, and being part of a small-knit staff that embraces community and personal development.

 Senico Bennett, Café Consultant